“Never doubt that a small group of thoughtful, committed (and organised) citizens can change the world; indeed, it’s the

 Many hands make light work.
 There are many passionate groups in the Upper Clutha Catchment doing great work for the environment and the community.

 Lead by WAI Wānaka, a group of community-based organisations come together for the annual Wānaka A&P Show to create a space for interactive and fun learning for all ages to show how land, water, flora, fauna, climate, and us humans, are all connected.

 with interested locals

 Hands-on activities are the best way to understand your impact and getting involved creates a sense of responsibility for your environment.

-WAI Wānaka has a few citizen science projects on the go with more on the horizon next summer.
+WAI Wānaka has a few citizen science projects on the go with more on the horizon.
 Take A Walk on the Wild Side is monitoring biodiversity and water quality with local schools and volunteers.
-BioBlitz events create a snapshot of a small area’s plants and creatures and the first NZ Fluker post along the new lake Wānaka boardwalk creates a photographic record of the changes in the area.
+Secchi Disks can be used by interested citizens to measure water clarity and the first NZ Fluker post along the new lake Wānaka boardwalk creates a photographic record of the changes in the area.

 Urban Catchment Project